ServiceNow/azimuth/docs/docs/getting-started/index.md

    on your dataset and model format.
 3. [Run on Your Use Case](c-run.md) goes through the steps on how to prepare your config file and run Azimuth on a simple use case.

-!!! tip

-    For information on the release versions, see the [release notes](changelog/v2.md).